 At Britannia, all our electric hobs are induction – in this guide, we explain what you should consider when deciding if induction is right for you.

-1. How do ceramic and induction hobs work?
+1. How does an induction hob work?

-2. What pans can you use?
+3. What pans can you use on an induction hob?